 Dwain G. Luce Family Endowed Scholarship in Forestry

-This scholarship was endowed by the Dwain G. Luce family of Mobile, Ala., in 1996.
-Mr. Luce, a 1938 API chemical engineering graduate, worked in his chosen field until World War II began.
+This scholarship was endowed by the Dwain G. Luce family of Mobile, Alabama, in 1996.
+Luce, a 1938 API chemical engineering graduate, worked in his chosen field until World War II began.
 After serving his country in the Army, Luce, a Normandy Veteran, began work with a bank as a loan officer specializing in timberland purchases.
-Luce, a private landowner, decided to purchase and manage timberland as an investment upon retirement.
+As a private landowner, Luce decided to purchase and manage timberland as an investment upon retirement.
 His granddaughter, Sarah Luce Watkins, graduated with a Master of Forestry degree from our School in 1999 and helps manage the family land.

 Lane Messer Summer Practicum Endowed Scholarship

-Lane Messer, affectionately known by students as “Ms. Lane,” worked at Auburn for over 23 years as Secretary to the Students Services Office in the College of Forestry, Wildlife & Environment.
-Ms. Lane helped the students with applying for scholarships, and their class schedules along with many club activities.
+Lane Messer, affectionately known by students as “Ms. Lane,” worked at Auburn for over 23 years as Secretary to the Student Services Office in the College of Forestry, Wildlife & Environment.
+Ms. Lane helped the students with scholarship applications, class schedules, and club activities.
 Upon her retirement in 2012, the alumni, professors and students honored her with a scholarship in her name.
-Now, this endowment is being established by her family, friends, and former students for the purpose of providing funds for the Lane Messer Endowed Summer Practicum Scholarship so the legacy will go forward for years to come.
+In 2023, this endowment was established by her family, friends and former students.
+Ms. Lane hopes this scholarship will help enrich and bless the lives of those who receive it for many years to come.

 Pierce and Becky Miller Ever Auburn Endowed Scholarship